CodedFlames/capstone/README.md

 - - Home
 - - - I want quick access to open files
 - - about
-- - - information about how site was made
+- - - information about the site
 - - contact
 - - - Easy form for contacting
 - - create
-- - - unique generation of code
+- - - unique generation of "Genkey"
 - - Making File
-- - - quick editing then offical posting of code
+- - - quick editing then post "Genkey"

 <br>